ACMESDS/jsdb/README.md

 	// journal: true | [false] 		// enable table journalling (legacy)
 	// ag: "..." 		// aggregate where/having with least(?,1), greatest(?,0), sum(?), ...

-PATTERN should have a toSqlString method that renders a "KEY OP VAL" expression where OP is typically one of [ $"<>!*/| ] to implement relational searches (eg. has, natural language, binary, query expansion, etc).
+SQLOP should have a toSqlString method that renders a "KEY OP VAL" expression to implement relational searches (eg. has, natural language, binary, query expansion, etc).

 Non-select queries will broadcast a change to all clients if a where.ID is presented (and an emiitter was configured), and willjournal the change when jounalling is enabled.

-JSDB adds the following methods to the sql connector:
+JSDB also provides the following methods to the sql connector:

-		context: establish datasets
+		context> establish datasets
-		key getters: getKeys, getFields, jsonKeys, searchKeys, geometryKeys, textKeys
-		enumerators: forFirst, forEach, forAll
+		key getters> getKeys, getFields, jsonKeys, searchKeys, geometryKeys, textKeys enumerators> forFirst, forEach, forAll
-		chaining: then, error, end
+		chaining> then, error, end
-		misc utils: cache, flattenCatalog
+		misc> cache, flattenCatalog
-		bulk insersion: beginBulk, endBulk
+		bulk insersion> beginBulk, endBulk
-		job processing: selectJob, deleteJob, updateJob, insertJob, executeJob
+		job processing> selectJob, deleteJob, updateJob, insertJob, executeJob

-and, in addition to the basic context starters:

-		JSDB.thread( function cb(sql) {...} )
-		JSDB.context( dsctx, function cb(ctx, sql) {...} )

-JSDB also provides enumerators that auto-release its sql connector:
+and several auto-release enumerators:

 		JSDB.forFirst( trace, query, args, function cb(rec, sql) {...} )
 		JSDB.forEach( trace, query, args, function cb(rec, sql) {...} )